zsparal/api-documentation/source/reference/v2/subscriptions-api/create-subscription.rst

 Authentication: :ref:`API keys <guides/authentication>`, :ref:`OAuth access tokens <oauth/overview>`

-With subscriptions, you can schedule recurring payments to take place at regular intervals.
+With subscriptions, you can schedule :ref:`recurring payments <guides/recurring>` to take place at regular intervals.

 For example, by simply specifying an ``amount`` and an ``interval``, you can create an endless subscription to charge a monthly fee, until the consumer cancels their subscription.